Dell Publishing

-Dell Publishing Company, Inc. is an American publisher of books, magazines and comic books, that was founded in 1921 by George T. Delacorte Jr. with $10,000 (approx. $145,000 in 2021), two employees and one magazine title, I Confess, and soon began turning out dozens of pulp magazines, which included penny-a-word detective stories, articles about films, and romance books (or "smoochies" as they were known in the slang of the day).
+Dell Publishing Company, Inc. is an American publisher of books, magazines and comic books, that was founded in 1921 by George T. Delacorte Jr. with $10,000, two employees and one magazine title, I Confess, and soon began turning out dozens of pulp magazines, which included penny-a-word detective stories, articles about films, and romance books (or "smoochies" as they were known in the slang of the day).

 During the 1920s, 1930s and 1940s, Dell was one of the largest publishers of magazines, including pulp magazines.
 Their line of humor magazines included 1000 Jokes, launched in 1938.
 From 1929 to 1974, they published comics under the Dell Comics line, the bulk of which (1938–62) was done in partnership with Western Publishing.
 In 1943, Dell entered into paperback book publishing with Dell Paperbacks.
 They also used the book imprints of Dial Press, Delacorte Books, Delacorte Press, Yearling Books, and Laurel Leaf Library.

 Dell was acquired by Doubleday in 1976, which was itself acquired by Bertelsmann in 1986.
 Bertelsmann later consolidated Dell with other imprints into Random House.

+Dell Magazines

+Dell Magazines is a magazine imprint known for its many puzzle and astrology magazines.
+It formerly owned Alfred Hitchcock's Mystery Magazine, Ellery Queen's Mystery Magazine, Asimov's Science Fiction, and Analog Science Fiction and Fact until 2025.

+The first puzzle magazine Dell published was Dell Crossword Puzzles, in 1931, and since then it has printed magazines containing word searches, math and logic puzzles, and other diversions.

+Dell Magazines acquired Alfred Hitchcock's Mystery Magazine, Ellery Queen's Mystery Magazine, Asimov's Science Fiction, and Analog Science Fiction and Fact in 1992 from Davis Publications.

+Dell Magazines is also the sponsor of the Astounding Award for Best New Writer, given out by the World Science Fiction Society alongside the Hugo Awards.
+The award was previously known as the John W. Campbell Award for Best New Writer from its founding in 1973 until 2019, after that year's winner, Jeannette Ng, criticized John W. Campbell during her award acceptance speech.

+Dell Magazines was sold in March 1996 to Crosstown Publications, with headquarters in Norwalk, Connecticut.
+The parent company is now known as Penny Publications, LLC, which also publishes Penny Press puzzle magazines.